Skip to main content

 Custom caching needs

-You can’t configure the cache today (size, paths, etc. are fixed).
+You can’t configure the cache today (its 5Gi size and paths are fixed).
 If you have a use case that doesn’t fit the defaults, let us know at support@withnubo.com.